Charley Pride’s Failed Baseball Career Led Him To Country Music

 Sadly, the year that Pride’s baseball career took off was the same year that it started its end.
 While playing for the Boise Yankees during his first year, he suffered an injury that severely affected his pitching.

-Traded From One Team To The Next
+Charley Was Traded From One Team To Another

 A number of trades followed in the young baseball star’s career.
 He was first traded to the Yankees’ Class D Team, then played for the Louisville Clippers before he and fellow player Jesse Mitchell were traded to the Birmingham Black Barons.